 Mentorship can play a critical role in the ongoing growth and development of food systems leaders.
-Whether it is providing professional guidance and support, troubleshooting challenges, or building connections in the food movement, the exchange of ideas and experience can influence us on profound levels and stay with us for years.
+Whether it is providing professional guidance and support, serving as a sounding board, or building connections in the food movement, the exchange of ideas and experience can influence us on profound levels and stay with us for years.